-Acts of commercial and/or institutional courtesy of modest value refers to gifts or any other benefits (e.g. invitations to sporting events, shows and entertainment, free tickets, etc.), coming from or destined to the same person/institution, that do not exceed the value of €150 in a calendar year.
-Any gifts or other benefits exceeding the value of €150 may be permissible in exceptional cases, taking into account the profile of the donor and/or recipient, and in any event within reason, with authorisation from their hierarchical superior at least equivalent to Head Office or Regional Department or equivalent from the corporate structure.
+Acts of commercial and/or institutional courtesy of modest value refers to gifts or any other benefits (e.g. invitations to sporting events, shows and entertainment, free tickets, etc.), coming from or destined to the same person/institution, that do not exceed the value of \in 150 in a calendar year.
+Any gifts or other benefits exceeding the value of \in 150 may be permissible in exceptional cases, taking into account the profile of the donor and/or recipient as well as the nature of the gift itself1, and in any event within reason, with authorisation from their hierarchical superior at least equivalent to Head Office or Regional Department or equivalent from the corporate structure.